active-place

 The Dr. Willella Howe-Waffle House and Medical Museum

-The House is listed on the National Register of Historic Places, as a California Historic Point of Interest, and as a landmark building on the City of Santa Ana's Historic Register. http://www.santaanahistory.com/dr_howe-waffle.html
+The House is proudly listed on the National Register of Historic Places.
+It's also recognized as a California Historic Point of Interest and stands as a landmark building on the City of Santa Ana's Historic Register.
+This gem of history isn't just a

 unLiked